You want to build muscle and gain weight fast.

 Unfortunately that’s at a much slower rate than many of us would hope for.

-So when you keep adding more food and more workouts the only thing that ends up happening is you turn into a fat ass.
+So when you keep adding more food the only thing that ends up happening is you turn into a fat ass.

 Maybe I’m nuts but I think most people would prefer to be described as a bad ass rather than a fat ass.